With their distinctive black coat and brown markings, not to mention their imposing size, Rottweilers are one of today’s most recognizable dog breeds.

 It’s also a breed, however, that has been judged for its size and strength, and also mistakenly pigeonholed as an overly aggressive breed prone to attacking people.

 The reality is that Rotties can be gentle, loving pets as long as their owners take the time to nurture, train, and consistently discipline them.
-The dog’s temperament depends a great deal on how much attention and care its owner gives it.
+The temperament of the Rottweiler depends a great deal on how much attention and care its owner gives it.

 Here are 14 things you’ll want to know about Rottweilers before welcoming one into your family.

-- This large dog is one of the most popular breeds in the AKC.
+- The Rottweiler is one of the most popular breeds in the AKC.

 - Training is key to enjoying your Rottweiler.